-MBA in Canada: Top MBA colleges in Canada #2 McGill University’s Desautels Faculty of Management
+MBA in Canada: Best MBA colleges in Canada #2 McGill University’s Desautels Faculty of Management

 Redesigned MBA Curriculum with a Student Centric Approach

 The McGill MBA program has been redesigned to provide students a global perspective to help shape tomorrow’s world leaders.
-Experiential learning, case studies, real business projects, and international study trips are a very important part of the McGill MBA experience.
+Experiential learning, case studies, real business projects, and international study trips are an essential part of the McGill MBA experience.

-The McGill MBA curriculum can be divided into 4 distinct phases:
+The McGill MBA curriculum can be divided into four distinct phases: